How to Cook Steak in a Cast-Iron Skillet

 How often should I flip my steaks when searing them?

-I have no idea where this myth came from, but it's exactly that: a myth.
-Flip your steaks frequently.
-Doing so will give you the beautiful crust you're after and cook your steaks more evenly.
+I have always been taught you let your steaks cook and turn them at a specified time in the recipe and that doing so will result in a juicier steak.
+Who is right?
+Who knows?
+The one positive I can point to from personal experience is that some foods will be more prone to stick until later in the cooking process.
+Some people think you should flip your steaks frequently because doing so will give you the beautiful crust you're after and cook your steaks more evenly.
 When you flip them frequently, you don't give the steaks a chance to cool, so they cook more evenly.
 But some people might think that all of this flipping is excessive, so if it suits you better, you probably won't notice too much of a difference between a steak that was flipped once and one that was flipped a whole bunch.

 How do I season my new cast-iron pan?